A good fit, in

 Much of my

-People often come because something feels unresolved, heavy, or out of alignment, even if it’s hard to name exactly why.
-The list below isn’t exhaustive.
-If something is on your mind and you’re unsure whether I work with that area, we can chat it through.
+People often come to me because something feels unresolved, tricky, or out of alignment, even if it’s hard to name exactly what it is.

 focused

-There are some client groups and contexts I don’t work with.
+There are some client groups and contexts I don’t work with, because they are outside my areas of competency and experience, or I am not registered to do so.

 - Children or adolescents